Data-driven Spatial Classification using Multi-Arm Bandits for Monitoring with Energy-Constrained Mobile Robots: Methodology

 \section{Methodology}

 We address Problem~\ref{prob_st:main} by an iterative algorithm that uses a bi-level approach, as illustrated in Figure~\ref{fig:illustration_method}.
 We use \emph{epoch} $p\in \bbn$ to denote time in a slower time scale used by a high-level planner, as compared to \emph{time step} $t\in \bbn$, which denotes time in a faster time scale used by a low-level planner.
 The high-level planner identifies a set of \emph{epoch goals} based on available (noisy) data collected online.
-Epoch goals are cells that the team must visit in the current decision epoch to collect new measurements.
+Epoch goals are the cells selected for the team to visit during the current decision epoch to gather additional measurements.
 We use the multi-arm bandits framework to design the high-level planner.
 Given a set of epoch goals, the low-level planner generates motion plans for the team to visit the epoch goals and collect the new measurements.
 The two-staged algorithm continues until a termination criterion is met.
 In this section, we detail the planners, and describe the termination criterion.